GlenTiki/rust-wasm-example/readme.md

 ## Usage

+You can install this module and start using the WASM generated within today!

+This library exports a function that returns a promise that resolves to the packaged WASM lib.
+This lib has a function `add_one` on it.
+Check test.js to see how its expected to be used.

+## Local dev/setup

 You need rust nightly installed and the toolchain needed to compile to wasm32-unknown-unknown.
 You need the wasm-gc module installed, too.

 First up, install [rustup](https://github.com/rust-lang-nursery/rustup.rs)